KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `newsprint`
-Attempts to simulate a black-white dither effect similar to newsprint across the input.
+**(Convolution filter)** Attempts to simulate a black-white dither effect similar to newsprint across the input.

 The `width` attribute defines the size of the blocks used in the filter.